Before we set out, take a look at this map that shows the route we’ll take through the site.

 By now you should be familiar with its trapezoidal shape though you might find its relatively small size somewhat surprising.
 You need to keep in mind that the site was not easily accessible and that the likely inhabitants were either workers, Inkan royalty and their visitors, or people such as priests and astronomers who were also among the elite of Inkan society so it’s unlikely to have needed to accommodate large processions.

-(In the National Geographic article cited previously, Dr. Bauer also asserts that the Inkas weren’t the only culture living at Machu Picchu.
+(In the National Geographic article cited previously, Doctor Bauer also asserts that the Inkas weren’t the only culture living at Machu Picchu.
 He points to evidence on skeletons of varying kinds of head modeling – a practice we first encountered with the Tiwanaku civilization.
 Further evidence comes from the presence of ceramics found at the site that show characteristics associated with several different cultural traditions.
 He says, “All this suggests that many of the people who lived and died at Machu Picchu may have been from different areas of the empire.”)

-The Rock Quarry
+The Rock Quarry.

 Continuing our walk, we pass a quarry on our left.
 At first glance, it appears to be little more than a jumble of rocks.
-However,

 (My photo doesn’t really do justice to the expanse of this section.)

-it’s believed that some of the stones used to build Machu Picchu were quarried on the site and that rocks transported to the site were brought to this area indicating that this was also a workplace.
+However, it’s believed that some of the stones used to build Machu Picchu were quarried on the site and that rocks transported to the site were brought to this area indicating that this was also a workplace.
 Some of the rocks still look like they are in the process of being shaped and, if this is the case, their unfinished state would reinforce this notion.
 Whenever the Inkas needed to relocate a boulder – whether finished or unfinished – we have to assume it was done with sheer human force.
 They may have rolled the rocks over logs but the Inkas had neither the wheel nor any large draft animals.
 (Llamas could only carry a maximum of 20-25 kilograms.)

-The Temple of the Sun
+The Temple of the Sun.

 Certainly, the most striking structure of the urban sector and perhaps one of its most important is the Temple of the Sun.
 Those who have seen the temple to Inti in Cusco will immediately see a connection between the two.

-Since nearly every Inkan building was rectangular, structures with curved walls are particularly striking and noteworthy and, in this instance, there are clear echoes of Sun Temple at Qorikancha.
+Since nearly every Inkan building was rectangular, structures with curved walls are particularly striking and noteworthy and, in this instance, there are clear echoes of the Sun Temple at Qorikancha.

 The large stone slab may have been an altar of some sort but the window above it aligns with the sunrise on the winter solstice indicating that it was used not only to bring the Inka closer to the sun – it’s believed they saw this as essential to their spirituality – but that it had a practical astronomical function.
 Another indication of its importance is that the access gate had double locking beams.
 These are evident in the way the stone of the doorway is carved.

-The Royal Tomb
+The Royal Tomb.

 Directly below the Temple of the Sun lies a natural cave.
 In his early explorations, Bingham referred to it as the “Royal Mausoleum.”
 This description is generally disputed because there’s little evidence that the cave was used in that way.